Position Title

 Publications

-“Mustering the Political Will to Help Left Behind Places in a Polarized United States,” Cambridge Journal of Regions, Economy and Society (forthcoming 2024) (invited for special issue on Left Behind Places).
+“Mustering the political will to help left-behind places in a polarized USA,” 17 Cambridge Journal of Regions, Economy and Society 407 (2024) (invited for special issue on Left Behind Places).

 “What Hillbilly Elegy Reveals about Race in 21st Century America,” 105-133, in Appalachian Reckoning: A Region Responds to Hillbilly Elegy (Anthony Harkins and Meredith McCarroll, eds) West Virginia University Press (2019).